chinamike65/hugo-tuolesi/content/book3/book3en.md

 When you hear it, you should take off your shoes and hats, and the patient or special circumstances may not take them off.

-When you hear it, you can't bring weapons such as knives.
+When you listen, you can't bring weapons such as knives.

 When listening, do not recite the scriptures or mantras in your mouth, and do not recite them silently, but concentrate on listening.

 170

-When walking, the master should teach the Dharma in front and the disciples should listen in the back.
+When walking, the master should teach the Dharma in front and the disciples should listen from behind.

 If the disciple is listening in the front and the teacher is speaking at the back; or if the teacher is speaking on the side of the road and the disciple is listening in the middle of the road, it is not good for the Dharma.